KenKenhehe/ToyScript/README.md

 4 / 2
 > 2

-Changing of order of operation
+Changing of order of operation:
 1 + 2 * 2
 > 5
 (1 + 2) * 2